 Measure the bottom face of the bottle from one side to the other with a flat ruler.
 This is your bottle diameter.
 Multiply the diameter by pi (3.14), and the resulting number is your circumference.
 This is the width of your label.

 We recommend taking off between 1/8th to 1/4th of an inch from the width and 1/8th of an inch from the height.
 When applying the label to your bottle, this results in a gap between both ends of the label.
 That means you don’t have to worry about lining up the ends perfectly, especially if the application process is being done by hand) and it prevents the label from being too tall for the bottle.
 If you would like the label ends to overlap, however, all you need to do is add 1/4th of an inch to the width.

 TIP!
 If you don’t have a measuring tape available, you can always use a sheet of paper.
 Simply wrap the paper around the bottle and mark where it overlaps with a pencil.
 With a ruler, measure the distance between the end of the paper and the mark to find the circumference.

 Measuring Rectangular or Square Shaped Bottles

-It is recommended that you subtract about 1/8th of an inch for both.
-This will ensure that the label fits properly within the given space during application.
+- It’s recommended that you subtract about 1/8th of an inch from the width and height measurements to better ensure the label fits properly within the surface area when applied.

 Measuring Tapered and Uniquely Shaped Bottles

 Containers that have a taper or unique contours can be difficult to measure.
 To determine if your bottle is tapered, simply take a straight-edge, such as an index card or ruler, and place it alongside the surface from top to bottom.
 If you can see even a small gap between the straight edge and the container, the bottle is tapered.

 Tapered bottles require more advanced tools of measuring, and we recommend you send it to our customer service department to guarantee an accurately sized label.
 Check out our video on labeling tapered containers to learn more!